Frequently Asked Questions

 Change cannot happen unless an individual or family is ready for it.

-Decluttering can be a difficult thing to do, physically, mentally and emotionally.
+Decluttering or downsizing can be a difficult thing to do, physically, mentally and emotionally.
 Being prepared can help.